bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 So the SingleLogoutService configuration is not used (but the element still needs to be present in order for the filter to work...).
 :::

-::: info
+::: warning
-**Note 2:** If your Bonita BPM platform is behind a proxy server, You need to make sure the reverse proxy is configured to include correct headers and application server is configured to use the headers.
-This is required so HttpServletRequest.getRequestURL returns the URL used by the user and not the internal URL used by the proxy.
+**Note 2:** If your Bonita BPM platform is behind a proxy server, You need to make sure the reverse proxy is configured to include the correct `Host:` header to the requests and the application server is configured to use this header (it is usually the case by default).
+This is required so that `HttpServletRequest.getRequestURL` returns the URL used by the user and not the internal URL used by the reverse proxy.
+For example, if you are running Apache >=2.0.31 as reverse proxy, this configuration is controlled by the property [ProxyPreserveHost](http://httpd.apache.org/docs/2.2/mod/mod_proxy.html#proxypreservehost).
+If you need more fine tuning or if you cannot update the reverse proxy configuration, you can consult the official documentation for [Tomcat](https://tomcat.apache.org/connectors-doc/common_howto/proxy.html) or [WildFly](https://docs.jboss.org/author/display/WFLY10/Undertow+subsystem+configuration).
 :::

 ## Configure the Identity provider